What Is A Monohybrid Inheritance

 Mendel's work led to the formulation of two fundamental laws:

 • The Law of Segregation: This law states that during gamete (sex cell) formation, the two alleles for a gene separate, so each gamete receives only one allele.
-For example, if a plant has one allele for purple flowers (P) and one for white flowers (p), each gamete will receive either P or p, but not both.
+As an example, if a plant has one allele for purple flowers (P) and one for white flowers (p), each gamete will receive either P or p, but not both.

 • The Law of Independent Assortment: This law applies to crosses involving multiple genes.
 It states that alleles for different genes segregate independently during gamete formation.
 While not directly applicable to monohybrid crosses (which only involve one gene), it's essential to understand its contrast with monohybrid inheritance.